Laurens (village), New York: History

 Laurens is the oldest community in the town.
-Laurens set itself apart from the town by incorporating as a village in 1811.
+Laurens set itself apart from the town by incorporating it as a village in 1811.
 It was named for Revolutionary War hero Henry Laurens.
 In 1860, the village had a population of 726 and contained a tannery, an iron foundry, a sawmill, and a cotton mill that was powered by water from Gilbert Lake, north of the town line in New Lisbon.
 A sulfur spring is located north of the village.
 The Southern New York Railroad route passed through Laurens, the first car reaching Laurens from Oneonta on July 4, 1901.
 A logging operator named Emmons Peck from Carbondale, Pennsylvania, would ship tanning bark and nine million feet of lumber from his mill at Gilbert Lake by horse and wagon to the Laurens station by 1909, employing many men.

+In June 2025 the mayor of Laurens was indicted by a grand jury on two counts of rape.
+The alleged rape occurred a decade earlier, when the victim was a teenager.

 Geography

 Laurens is located at 42°32′N 75°5′W (42.5314, -75.0882).

 According to the United States Census Bureau, the village has a total area of 0.1 square mile (0.3 km2), all land.

-The village is located at the junction of County Roads, 10, 11, and 12 and is near Otego Creek.
+The village is located at the junction of County Roads, 10, 11, and 12 near Otego Creek.
 New York State Route 205 runs just outside the eastern end of the village.